andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/Kyr/awesome-list) - It should be a summary for npm/GitHub/etc researching for different libs .
 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
-- [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Practice Big Data Free Tutorials | This repo collects 11 of free tutorials for Big Data.
-Big Data is a critical field in today's data-driven world.
-This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
-Perfect for beginners, it provides a syst.
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - [Cyber Security Free Tutorials]-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
 Explore host discovery, port scanning, vulnerability assessments, traffic capture, packet dissection, and a wide range of security t.
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - [Hadoop Free Tutorials]-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apache Hive.
 Gain the skills to analyze and manage large datasets, a must-have for any.